JasonDai1219/cse15l-lab-reports/lab-report-1-week-1.md

 After you successfully download the Visual Studio Code, it should look like this:
 ![Image](https://github.com/JasonDai1219/cse15l-lab-reports/blob/main/VS%20Code.png)

-If you have already installed Visual Studio Code before, you can skip and go to the nex part.
+If you have already installed Visual Studio Code before, you can skip and go to the next part.

 ---
 ## Remotely Connecting